tgourley/AWS-Visual-Configuration-App/Documentation/Development.md

 ### Technology Stack
 **Microsoft Visual Studio**

-This is the preferred programming environment for the project.
+This is the preferred IDE for the project.
+All instructions in documentation assume the user is using this IDE.
 It is a fantastic editor for C#.

 **Microsoft .NET CORE framework**